If you’re taking your first cruise with Cunard you may be wondering what is included in the cruise fare.

 Al Fresco Dining

-One thing that isn’t included in a Cunard cruise is gratuities.
+One thing that isn’t included in a Cunard cruise is daily gratuities.
+They will be added to your onboard account automatically.

 To learn more about gratuities, including how they also affect drinks and spa treatments, check out this post so that you don’t have any nasty surprises on your cruise: